MitraG/One-Game-to-Rule-Them-All/README.md

 # One Game to Rule Them All
-A repository containing amy exploratory analysis of board games listed and rated in BoardGameGeek.
+A repository containing my exploratory analysis of board games listed and rated in BoardGameGeek.

 ### Table of Contents